 - 21. Start the JBoss server if it is not already running!
 (This will make sure that deployment error messages appear after all start up messages of the server) - 22.
-With the deployment descriptor file ready we have all necessary files for packaging and deploying the HelloWorld EJB.
+With the deployment descriptor file ready, we have all necessary files for packaging and deploying the HelloWorld EJB.
 The only thing we need to do is put all the files in a jar file (packaging) HelloWorldJAR.jar and copy it to the deployment area of JBoss (deployment) (the directory jboss\server\default\deploy).
-We do the packaging with the following commands:

-''' jar cMvf HelloWorldJAR.jar IS7\helloworld\.class jar uMvf HelloWorldJAR.jar -C IS7\helloworld META-INF\ejb-jar.xml '''
+We do the packaging with the following commands: jar cMvf HelloWorldJAR.jar IS7\helloworld.class jar uMvf HelloWorldJAR.jar -C IS7\helloworld META-INF\ejb-jar.xml

-The first command adds the class files to the jar file.
-The second command adds the deployment descriptor to the jar file.
+The first command adds the class files to a new jar file (the first c in the command stands for create).
+The second command adds the deployment descriptor to the jar file (updates the jar file - u stands for update).

-23. The EJB is now packaged and we can deploy it with the following command:
+23. The EJB is now packaged and we can deploy it with the following command: copy HelloWorldJAR.jar jboss\server\default\deploy

-'''

-copy HelloWorldJAR.jar jboss\server\default\deploy

-'''